Artemijs-Matusevs/A.M-PropertyManagement/README.md

 # A.M.-PropertyManagement

-A website I am currently building for one of my clients.
+A website I am currently building.
 The current state can be seen on: https://artemijs-matusevs.github.io/A.M-PropertyManagement/